docker/docs/_includes/admin-org-audit-log.md

 ## Customize the audit logs

-By default, all activities that occur at organization and repository levels are displayed on the **Activity** tab.
+By default, all activities that occur are displayed on the **Activity** tab.
 Use the calendar option to select a date range and customize your results.
 After you have selected a date range, the audit logs of all the activities that occurred during that period are displayed.

 > **Note**
 >